FlagBrew/PKSM/README.md

 =====
 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

-Multipurpose and portable save manager for generations IV-VII, programmed in C.
+Multipurpose and portable save manager for generations IV to VII, programmed in C.

 * Supports original cartridges and digital copies of games from DPPT to USUM
 * Allows on-the-fly modifications to all of your data
 * Allows internal and resizable offline storage to store your pkmns
+* Capable of running custom scripts to allow injection of arbitrary data into your saves
 * Interfaces with multiple ad-hoc programs running on your computer, web browser or smartphone
 * Capable of scanning QR codes to inject both pkmn files or event wondercards
 * Contains an offline wondercard database to get events from old distributions